 - You'll still get to use Magic Morning if you've purchased a 3-Day or longer ticket!
 This is a big one because Annual Passholders do not receive any Magic Morning perks.
 Just make sure you use your Magic Morning before upgrading your ticket to an Annual Pass; otherwise, you'll lose the Magic Morning benefit.

-- You can use your Annual Pass discounts AND get your Get Away Today coupons as well.
+- You can use your Annual Pass discounts AND get your Get Away Today coupons (for dining, shopping and entertainment) as well.
 As soon as your ticket is upgraded to an Annual Pass, you can begin using your annual pass discounts.
 You'll typically only want to upgrade early in your vacation if you've already used your Magic Morning and the remainder of your vacation dates are available for the Annual Pass you are upgrading to.

 Buying your Disneyland Passes